cfrg/draft-irtf-cfrg-bbs-pseudonyms/draft-vasilis-bbs-per-verifier-linkability.md

                         operation.
 - verifier_id (REQUIRED), an octet string, representing the unique proof Verifier identifier.
-- pid_scalar (REQUIRED), a scalar value, representing the unique Prover identifier after it is mapped to a scalar.
 - generators (REQUIRED), vector of points in G1.
 - header (OPTIONAL), an octet string containing context and application specific information.
 If not supplied, it defaults to an empty string.
 - ph (OPTIONAL), an octet string containing the presentation header.
 If not supplied, it defaults to an empty string.
-- messages (OPTIONAL), a vector of scalars representing the messages.
+- message_scalars (OPTIONAL), a vector of scalars representing the messages.
-                       If not supplied, it defaults to the empty array "()".
+                       If not supplied, it defaults to the empty array "()" must include the pid scalar as last element.
 - disclosed_indexes (OPTIONAL), vector of unsigned integers in ascending order.
 Indexes of disclosed messages.
 If not supplied, it defaults to the empty